 is committed to developing a caring and supportive culture.
-As such, CMU has partnered with Campus Clarity and LawRoom, online education providers, to educate members of the university community about sexual misconduct.
+As such, CMU provides training through Campus Clarity and LawRoom, online education providers, to educate members of the university community about sexual misconduct.

 Faculty & Staff Programs